graphqlcrud/spec/docs/getting-started.md

 3) Defining best practices for writing GraphQL schemas

 GraphQL CRUD focuses only on providing CRUD capaiblities.
-For general rules for GraphQL schemas please ses: https://graphql-rules.com
+For general rules for GraphQL schemas see [GraphQL Rules](https://graphql-rules.com)